Please note: Gipsy Moth IV is currently not on display.

 Weeks after his circumnavigation, Sir Francis was knighted for “individual achievement and sustained endeavour in the navigation and seamanship of small craft”.
 Asked why he undertook the journey, Sir Francis Chichester said simply: “Because it intensifies life.”

-Tales and artefacts from the voyage are on show in Buckler’s Hard Maritime Museum, which is just a short walk from the Buckler’s Hard Yacht Harbour marina.
+Tales and artefacts from the voyage are on show in Buckler’s Hard Museum, which is just a short walk from the Buckler’s Hard Yacht Harbour marina.
 Items on show include a map and personal items from the adventure, along with records of the floodings and even a capsizing!